Ovarian Cysts

 Who Is Eligible for Ovarian Cyst Removal Treatment?

-Ovarian cyst removal is typically recommended for women who have cysts that are large, persistent, painful, or suspicious for cancer.
-You may be eligible for cyst removal surgery if:
+Ovarian cyst removal is usually recommended when cysts are large, persistent, painful or suspicious for cancer.
+You may be a candidate if:

-• It does not go away on its own after several menstrual cycles
+• It does not resolve after several menstrual cycles.

-• You have a ruptured cyst or ovarian torsion (twisting of the ovary)
+• There is a ruptured cyst or ovarian torsion.

-• You have endometriomas or polycystic ovaries causing infertility or pain
+• Endometriomas or polycystic ovaries are causing infertility or pain.

-• Women approaching menopause or already postmenopausal are more likely to be recommended for cyst removal to rule out cancer risk.
+Women who are approaching menopause or are post-menopausal are more often advised to have cysts removed to rule out cancer risk.

 How Is the Ovarian Cyst Removal Procedure Done?

-• Laparotomy (Open Surgery): Recommended for larger cysts or when cancer is suspected.
-A larger abdominal incision is made to remove the cyst or the entire ovary if necessary.
+• Laparotomy (open surgery): A larger incision is used for very large cysts or when cancer is suspected; the cyst or the entire ovary may be removed.

 Don’t Hesitate To